Leicester 3-1 Man Utd: How good a manager is Brendan Rodgers?

 Last season, Matic appeared rejuvenated to such an extent that he was handed a new contract until 2023.
 Here, though, the 32-year-old was sluggish and flat until he was withdrawn for the more dynamic Scott McTominay.
 He was among those at fault for allowing Tielemens, who registered more shots than any other player (four), through to score Leicester City’s second goal.

+This was in fact reflective of the player Matic is at this stage of his career.
+Contrast this to the performance produced by Wilfred Ndidi at the base of Leicester’s midfield.

-Back-to-back home defeats to Slavia Prague and Arsenal followed by an underwhelming draw against Burnley at the start of March suggested Leicester City’s season was at risk at unravelling.
+Back-to-back home defeats to Slavia Prague and Arsenal followed by an underwhelming draw against Burnley at the start of March suggested Leicester’s season was at risk at unravelling.
 Injuries hit the Foxes hard as Brendan Rodgers struggled to hold things together.

-However, the Northern Irishman has his team back on the straight and narrow with wins over Brighton and now Manchester United.
+However, the Northern Irishman has his team back on the straight and narrow with wins over Brighton and now Manchester United, which was an appropriate way to celebrate his 100th game at the helm.

 Rodgers’ team will take some beating in this season’s FA Cup.